Using URL Rewrite Module 2.0

 • Rewriting of server variables and HTTP request headers.
 Various IIS server variables and HTTP request headers can be set by using rewrite rules.

-• Rewriting of HTTP response headers (new in RC).
+• Rewriting of HTTP response headers.
 Outbound rewrite rules can be used modify any existing HTTP response headers or to set new ones.

-• Allow list for server variables (new in RC).
+• Allow list for server variables.
 To prevent distributed rewrite rules from accidentally or purposefully modifying IIS server variables that may affect security or runtime behavior of a web application the modifiable server variables now have to be explicitly added to the allow list.

-• HtmlEncode function (new in RC).
+• HtmlEncode function.
 Outbound rewrite may often use an un-trusted data (e.g. query string or HTTP headers) to build a replacement string to insert into the HTTP response.
 In those cases the HtmlEncode function should be used to prevent insertion of client-side scripts into the response, which could result in cross-site scripting vulnerability.

 • Tracking capture groups across rule conditions.
 The conditions back-referencing logic in URL Rewrite 1.1 worked only against the last matched conditions.
 In v2 it is possible to configure back-referencing logic to work against all matched conditions.

-• Logging of rewritten URLs (new in RC).
+• Logging of rewritten URLs.
 The rewrite rules can be configured to log the rewritten URL in IIS W3C logs as opposed to logging an originally requested URL.

-• Updated user interface in IIS Manager (new in RC).
+• Updated user interface in IIS Manager.
 The user interface has been significantly improved to better represent the module configuration and to simplify such common tasks as configuring of rewrite rules and rewrite conditions.

 Installing the module

-Download the URL Rewrite Module 2.0 by using the links at the module's home page at http://www.iis.net/extensions/urlrewrite
+Download the URL Rewrite 2.0 by using the links at the module's home page at https://www.iis.net/extensions/urlrewrite

-• If a previous version of URL Rewrite Module, such as v1.0 and v1.1, is already installed then it will be upgraded to the v2.0 RC
+• If a previous version of URL Rewrite, such as v1.0 and v1.1, is already installed then it will be upgraded to the v2.0

-• If a beta version of the URL Rewrite Module 2.0 is already installed, then it has to be uninstalled before installing v2.0 RC.
+• If an RC version of the URL Rewrite 2.0 is already installed, then it will be upgraded to RTW version.

 Known Issues

-1. Response rewriting does not work with dynamic compression.
-You will have to disable IIS dynamic compression in order to use response rewriting.
+1. Response rewriting does not work with static compression.
+You will have to disable IIS static compression in order to use response rewriting.

 2. Outbound rules are not applied to chunked transfer encoded responses if rewriteBeforeCache is enabled.
 Set rewriteBeforeCache to false if you need to rewrite responses that are chunked transfer encoded.